Dental Bridges & Partial Dentures in Wauwatosa

 It’s important to keep your bridge and the covered teeth free from tooth decay and gum disease.
 For this reason, using an interdental brush, floss threader, or water flosser can help clean your dental bridge more thoroughly.

 To avoid causing damage to your bridge, don’t chew on hard or sticky foods, limit your consumption of staining foods and drinks, and wear a nightguard if you grind your teeth when you sleep.
-Also be sure to visit the dentist every 6 months for regular cleanings and checkups.
+Also be sure to schedule regular cleanings and checkups every 6 months at our office in Wauwatosa.

 Am I a Candidate for Dental Bridges?